geoffreysamper/Redis-Articles/README.md

 This contains a redis example Pub sub.
-One special remark in the pub.site uses the data cache of asp.net instead of redis.
-We will use the redis pubsub to invalidate the data.
+One special remark: The pub site uses the data cache of asp.net instead of redis this is on purpose it is the current scenario i'm in.

 ##Setup